wimlds/berlin-ds-lab/README.md

 It is up to you who / how many people present

+## Project managment, team work, and feedback

+### Project management
+* To keep track of tasks, and update each other on progress

+### Code reviews
+* We encourage self-organised pair-programming and peer code-reviews and can advise you on how to get started
+* You will get code reviews from your mentors twice during the program

+### Feedback
+* Mid-way through the program you will be asked to give feedback, and to discuss your personal goals and progress in a 1-to-1 meeting with your mentor

 #### Client presentation

 * You are presenting to the person who gave you the brief (played by your mentors)